Coronavirus / Covid-19 Information

 What does it mean if my child has a positive result?

-If your child has a positive antigen LFD test result they, their household and any support bubbles they are part of should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.
-You need to report your result to both NHS Test & Trace and to the school.
+If your child has a positive antigen LFD test result they and the members of their household who are over 18 years and 6 months AND not vaccinated should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.
+You need to report their result to both NHS Test & Trace and to the school.

 You should order a confirmatory PCR test if you are testing at home (confirmatory PCR tests are not needed if the test was conducted at the Asymptomatic Test Site at the school).